- Oops!Something went wrong.Please try again later.

 ("Est" = FCF growth rate estimated by Simply Wall St)

 After calculating the present value of future cash flows in the initial 10-year period, we need to calculate the Terminal Value, which accounts for all future cash flows beyond the first stage.
-The Gordon Growth formula is used to calculate Terminal Value at a future annual growth rate equal to the 5-year average of the 10-year government bond yield of 2.0%.
-We discount the terminal cash flows to today's value at a cost of equity of 7.1%.
+For a number of reasons a very conservative growth rate is used that cannot exceed that of a country's GDP growth.
+In this case we have used the 5-year average of the 10-year government bond yield (2.0%) to estimate future growth.
+In the same way as with the 10-year 'growth' period, we discount future cash flows to today's value, using a cost of equity of 6.6%.

-The total value is the sum of cash flows for the next ten years plus the discounted terminal value, which results in the Total Equity Value, which in this case is US$1.1b.
-In the final step we divide the equity value by the number of shares outstanding.
-Compared to the current share price of US$14.2, the company appears quite undervalued at a 44% discount to where the stock price trades currently.
-The assumptions in any calculation have a big impact on the valuation, so it is better to view this as a rough estimate, not precise down to the last cent.
+The total value is the sum of cash flows for the next ten years plus the discounted terminal value, which results in the Total Equity Value, which in this case is US$1.2b.
+The last step is to then divide the equity value by the number of shares outstanding.
+Compared to the current share price of US$15.3, the company appears quite undervalued at a 44% discount to where the stock price trades currently.
+Remember though, that this is just an approximate valuation, and like any complex formula - garbage in, garbage out.

-Now the most important inputs to a discounted cash flow are the discount rate, and of course, the actual cash flows.
-Part of investing is coming up with your own evaluation of a company's future performance, so try the calculation yourself and check your own assumptions.
+We would point out that the most important inputs to a discounted cash flow are the discount rate and of course the actual cash flows.
+If you don't agree with these result, have a go at the calculation yourself and play with the assumptions.
 The DCF also does not consider the possible cyclicality of an industry, or a company's future capital requirements, so it does not give a full picture of a company's potential performance.
 Given that we are looking at Mitek Systems as potential shareholders, the cost of equity is used as the discount rate, rather than the cost of capital (or weighted average cost of capital, WACC) which accounts for debt.
-In this calculation we've used 7.1%, which is based on a levered beta of 0.973.
+In this calculation we've used 6.6%, which is based on a levered beta of 1.065.
 Beta is a measure of a stock's volatility, compared to the market as a whole.
 We get our beta from the industry average beta of globally comparable companies, with an imposed limit between 0.8 and 2.0, which is a reasonable range for a stable business.

-Whilst important, the DCF calculation is only one of many factors that you need to assess for a company.
-The DCF model is not a perfect stock valuation tool.
-Preferably you'd apply different cases and assumptions and see how they would impact the company's valuation.
+Although the valuation of a company is important, it is only one of many factors that you need to assess for a company.
+DCF models are not the be-all and end-all of investment valuation.
+Rather it should be seen as a guide to "what assumptions need to be true for this stock to be under/overvalued?"
 If a company grows at a different rate, or if its cost of equity or risk free rate changes sharply, the output can look very different.
 Why is the intrinsic value higher than the current share price?
-For Mitek Systems, we've compiled three fundamental factors you should assess:
+For Mitek Systems, there are three fundamental factors you should look at:

 Future Earnings: How does MITK's growth rate compare to its peers and the wider market?
 Dig deeper into the analyst consensus number for the upcoming years by interacting with our free analyst growth expectation chart.